Date(s) - Sat, Feb. 17 - Sun, Feb. 18

 8:30 am - 6:00 pm

-If you plan to spend time in the backcountry you need to be prepared and a Wilderness First Aid course makes you prepared.
-Fast paced and hands-on, this two course covers a wide range of wilderness wilderness medicine topics for people who travel and work in the outdoors.
+If you plan to spend time in the backcountry you need to be prepared and a Wilderness First Aid course prepares you.
+Fast paced and hands-on, this two day course covers a wide range of wilderness medicine topics for people who travel and work in the outdoors.s.

 This course is pre-approved by such organizations as: the American Camping Association, the United States Forest Service, and other governmental agencies.